 UCSB’s Conflict of Interest review process is governed by federal, state and U.C. regulation and policy.

-The Public Health Service (PHS), Department of Energy, the National Science Foundation (NSF), or any institution that follows their COI policies, require that the lead Principal Investigator (PI) on funded projects identify project Investigators.
+The Public Health Service (PHS), Department of Energy, the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), or any institution or agency with substantially similar COI policies, require that the lead Principal Investigator (PI) on funded projects identify project Investigators.
 Those Investigators are required to disclose their significant financial interests and each disclosure must be reviewed before funds may be spent.

 An Investigator includes anyone who can directly or materially influence the research, or who is responsible for the design, conduct, or reporting of such research, and is not limited to Key Personnel.
 The lead PI should make the determination of who is an Investigator for every proposal submission, continuation, personnel change or no-cost extension via the Key Personnel tab on the ORBiT datasheet.
 Note: Individuals added to the Key Personnel tab solely for Conflict of Interest purposes should not be reported to the sponsor as Senior/Key Personnel unless they also meet the sponsor's definition of those terms.